WiktorSusfal/ur_sql_logs/README.md

-# ur_sql_message_logger
+# ur_sql_logs
-Application for capturing log messages from UR cobot ang logging them into sql database
+App for capturing log messages from UR robot (via TCP/IP sockets), decoding and logging them into ms sql database

 Code written in Python 3.8.
 Messags from UR captured using TCP/IP socket connection.
 Byte stream decoded as described in UR documentation: